tatami-galaxy/sports-language-in-politics/reports/to_do.md

 - How to detect metaphors
     - edit distance + semantic similarity
         - store edit, semantic values, comments / comment ids
-        - "someone", "something", etc.  [1]
+        - "someone", "something", etc.
-            - for the ones at the beginning or end, just remove something/someone. in the middle 10 edit distance  [1]
+            - for the ones at the beginning or end, just remove something/someone. in the middle 10 edit distance
         - vectorize code
-        - validate semantic thresh  [3]
+        - validate semantic thresh

-- Sport analogies [1]
+- Sport analogies
+    - MASK
+        - compare MASK replacement probabilities with target probabilities
-    - MASK [1]
+            - average values [1]
-    - embeddings [1]
+            - comments with lowest difference [1]
-        - train for longer
-        - multiple subs?
-        - plot + calc distances
-        - increase vocab

-- Analyze data
+    - word2vec [1]
-    - build classifier to remove sports and gaming subs
+        - cosine score low : How to fix?
+            - seeds -> not changing values
+            - stop words -> not changing values
+            - epochs -> not changing values
+            - embeddings norm value
+                - not changing values (maybe slightly higher is better?)
+            - context window [1]
+                - not changing values
+            - POS tagging [1]
-        - ngram, bert etc.
+                -
-    - use classifier to filter remaining data
+        - validate -> random mappings, other methods from papers [1] -
+        - T tests?
+[2]
+        - embedding bias (sports terms <-> political terms?)
+[2]
+        - What similarity values are acceptable?
+            - “While differences in word association are measurable and are often significant, small differences in cosine similarity are not reliable, especially for small corpora.
+If the intention of a study is to learn about a specific corpus, we recommend that practitioners test the statistical confidence of similarities based on word embeddings by training on multiple bootstrap samples”

 - How to calculate lm probabilites?
     - analyze